OpenSmock/Pyramid/README.md

 Pyramid is a WYSIWYG application (What You See Is What You Get) in other terms it allows you to visually design the expected outcome.

-Pyramid helps you to produce final UI using Bloc library (and also Toplo).
+Pyramid helps you to produce final UI in Bloc and Toplo libraries.

+The designed UI persistence is based on the "-Serialization" projects below.
+Pyramid saves a designed UI into a method as a string.
+Refer to the "-Serialization" projects to learn more.

-You can add plugins into Pyramid to extend the editor capacities or create [your own plugin](https://github.com/OpenSmock/Pyramid/wiki/Add-a-new-plugin-to-Pyramid) with your specific functions !
+You can add plugins into Pyramid to extend the editor capacities or create [your own plugin](https://github.com/OpenSmock/Pyramid/wiki/Add-a-new-plugin-to-Pyramid) with your specific functions!

 <img src="https://github.com/OpenSmock/Pyramid/assets/49183340/0ddc1ac3-bd6e-4f4b-bfb4-60eac4f48e39" width="200">

 ## <img src="/assets/PyramidPinPtah.svg" width="75" height="75" align="bottom"> How to get Pyramid

-You can load a stable release version of Pyramid or the latest development version.
+You can load a release version of Pyramid or the latest development version.

-The latest development version provides the new incoming functionalities but can be unstable.
+Beware that Pyramid is currently in alpha development.
+The API is subject to significant changes, and stability is not guaranteed.
+Projects created during the alpha version are not designed to be compatible with newer versions of Pyramid.

+Pyramid is available with Bloc and Toplo as defaults.
+If you want to build UI without Toplo, you can choose to load Pyramid with only Bloc using the baseline option `load: 'BlocUI'`.
+Here's an example script below.

 To install a version of Pyramid, use one of the following scripts inside a playground.